 What Is a Civil Rights Violation?

-Civil rights are privileges conferred and protected by the constitution and federal laws, which grant individuals the right to equal treatment and opportunities.
-Examples include the right to free trial, freedom of speech, the right to vote, and freedom from unlawful discrimination based on race, gender, national origin, religion, color, disability, etc.
+Civil rights are privileges conferred and protected by the Constitution and federal laws, which grant individuals the right to equal treatment and opportunities.
+Examples include the right to free trial, freedom of speech, the right to vote, and freedom from unlawful discrimination based on race, gender, national origin, sexual orientation, religion, color, disability, and more.

-Civil rights violations are acts perpetrated by an offender violating protected rights.
-For example, if a company discriminates against a specific group of people when hiring, based on their religion or nationality, that would be considered a civil rights violation.
-Legislation enacted to protect civil rights includes:
+A civil rights violation can be described as any act perpetrated by any person that violates another person’s protected rights.
+For example, if a company discriminates against a specific group of people when hiring, based on their religion or nationality, it may be considered a civil rights infringement.
+Some legislation enacted to protect civil rights includes:

 - The Civil Rights Act of 1964